How to get brilliant balayage hair according to a Hollywood colorist—plus our fave balayage looks

 Much like highlights, we tend to associate balayage hair with blondes.
 But actually, this subtle color technique is a perfect way to add a bit of interest to darker hair, according to Neil Maclean, Founder of Neil Maclean Hair Studio.

-"What’s great about cinnamon balayage or adding copper tones into your hair is that you can keep any light strands from the sun, blending bronze tones throughout the hair to add warmth and depth to your color," says Neil.
+"What’s great about cinnamon balayage or adding copper tones into your hair is that you can keep any light strands from the sun, blending coffee hair colors and bronze tones throughout the hair to add warmth and depth to your color," says Neil.
+Chocolate balayage is another beautiful way to incorporate a multi-tonal look into brown hair, as is the lighter, ashier mushroom blonde tone, both of which are huge hair trends for 2023.

 Getting the most out of your balayage appointment